jandelgado/rabtap/README.md

   tree view (see [screenshot](#screenshots)).
 Note that if `RABTAP_APIURI` environment variable is set, the command reduces to `$ rabtap info --consumers`
 * `$ rabtap info --mode=byConnection` - shows virtual hosts, connections,
   consumers and queues of given broker in an tree view.
-* Use the `--format FORMAT` option to generate ouput in different formats, e.g. `text` for the standard console text format or `dot` to output the tree structure in dot format.
+* Use the `--format FORMAT` option to generate ouput in different formats, e.g. `text` for the standard console text format (default) or `dot` to output the tree structure in dot format.

   TODO example dot